 Don’t be overambitious; give your body a rest.
 If novice cyclists don’t learn these mistakes early, they will ignore signs of fatigue and end up with only pain.

-3. Neglecting Basic Maintenance
+3. Neglecting Basic Bike Maintenance

 Regular maintenance, even the basics, can prevent wear and tear and certain mishaps down the line.
 So, don’t just be ignorant; when your bike needs some TLC, it will show symptoms before a grumpy ride!”